nimithaka/todo/README.md

-This web application is built with Nuxt.js 2 and leverages Docker containerization for deployment.
+> Written with [StackEdit](This web application is built with Nuxt.js 2 and leverages Docker containerization for deployment.
 The application utilizes a technology stack that includes Vue.js, Express.js, PostgreSQL, and Tailwind CSS.

-Requirements:
+**Requirements:**

 Make sure you have the following installed on your machine:

-*   Docker
+-   Docker

-*   Docker Compose
+-   Docker Compose

-Getting Started:
+**Getting Started:**

-*   git clone git@github.com:nimithaka/todo.git
+-   git clone

-*   cd todo
+-   cd

-*   Docker-compose up
+-   Docker-compose up

-Usage:
+**Usage:**

 1.  docker-compose up